wp-plugins/auctioninc-shippingcalc-for-woocommerce/readme.txt

 == Installation ==

-Guide to Plug-In Module Installion
+Guide to Plug-In Module Installation

 1. Upload the folder 'woocommerce-shipping-auctioninc' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress